Home/Fruits/Italian Prune Plum

 Instructions

 1. 1.
-In a bowl, whisk together almond milk, honey, and vanilla extract.
+In a bowl, whisk together almond milk, honey, vanilla extract, and salt.

 2. 2.
-Stir in the chia seeds and mix well until fully combined.
+Stir in chia seeds and chopped Italian prune plums until well combined.

 3. 3.
-Fold in the diced Italian prune plums and refrigerate for at least 4 hours or overnight until it thickens.
+Refrigerate for at least 4 hours or overnight until it thickens.
+Serve chilled.

 Grilled Chicken with Italian Prune Plum Salsa

-Juicy grilled chicken breasts topped with a vibrant salsa made from fresh Italian prune plums, cilantro, and lime for a refreshing twist.
+Juicy grilled chicken breast topped with a fresh and zesty salsa made from Italian prune plums, perfect for a light dinner.

 Ingredients